 This report as well as all data collected as part of this project are freely available on the project website: www.canadianriversproject.org.

 The data sets will be regularly updated as more results are obtained.
 In addition to the data, tutorials explaining the use of the chemical parameters to learn about the Arctic and subarctic seas have also been made available.
-More tutorials are planned and will be uploaded to the website as the project progresses.

 If there are any questions, concerns, or comments regarding this report or work related to the research project, please feel free to contact the principle investigator: